GoldenHammerSoftware/GHString/README.md

 ## GHString

 GHString is a safety and convenience wrapper for char* and const char*.
-They can be created using a CharHandlingType to specify how it is used.
+They can be created using a CharHandlingType to specify how the memory is managed.
 * CHT_REFERENCE will do no memory copying or deletion.
 * CHT_CLAIM will do no memory copying but will make the GHString take responsibility for deletion.
 * CHT_COPY will make a copy of the input and be responsible for deletion.